goFrendiAsgard/ayanami/README.md

 ### Run as monolithic

-Running your application as microservices might not be a good idea if you just want to check whether everything works as intended or not.
-By default, Ayanami also add a `procedure` named `gomonolithic`.
-Whenever you build your application, `gomonolithic` will look for every `service` and `flows`, and put it into a single monolithic application.
+Running your application as microservices without any automation tool is probably not a good idea.
+But don't worry, since our generator also has a `procedure` named `gomonolithic`.
+Whenever you build your application, `gomonolithic` will look for every `service` and `flows`, and compose a single monolithic application based on them.
 To run your application as monolithic, simply invoke this command:

 ```bash
 cd deployalbe/megazord && make run